Particular/docs.particular.net/monitoring/metrics/definitions.md

 Processing time is the time it takes for an endpoint to **successfully** process an incoming message.
 It includes:

 - The execution of all handlers and sagas for the incoming message
-- The execution of the incoming message processing pipeline, which includes deserialization and where applicable, user-defined pipeline behaviors or saga-loading time.
+- The execution of the incoming message processing pipeline, which includes deserialization and where applicable, user-defined pipeline behaviors and saga loading and saving time.
+- The storing of the outbox operations (if outbox is enabled)

 Processing failures are not included in the processing time metric.

 > [!NOTE]
-> Processing time does not include the time to store the outbox operation, transmit outgoing messages to the transport, fetch the incoming message, and complete the incoming message (i.e. commit the transport transaction or acknowledge the message).
+> Processing time does not include fetching the incoming message, transmitting outgoing messages to the transport, and completing the incoming message (i.e. commmitting the transport transaction or acknowledging).

 ### Number of messages pulled from queue